william-j-pyle/hex-card/README.md

 Inside the javascript code, you'll have access to those variables:

-- `this`: The button-card element itself (advanced stuff, don't mess with it)
+- `this`: The hex-card element itself (advanced stuff, don't mess with it)
 - `entity`: The current entity object, if the entity is defined in the card
 - `states`: An object with all the states of all the entities (equivalent to `hass.states`)
 - `user`: The user object (equivalent to `hass.user`)